The Big Idea Weight Loss Challenge

-My main problem is that since things got so crazy, I can't even think about my diet.
-I'm exercising daily, but eating worse.
-Stress depletes brain reserves and willpower, and there's stress everywhere today as people worry about how to avoid getting sick.
-People are eating more often and going for comfort foods high in sugar, fat and salt- the three horsemen of bad nutrition and great taste.
-They are staying home and are around food 24/7 with old habits and schedules now tossed out the window.
+Stress depletes brain reserves and willpower, and there's stress everywhere today as people worry about how to avoid getting sick, pay bills, and move on with their lives.
+People are eating more, and going for comfort foods high in sugar, fat and salt- the three horsemen of bad nutrition and great taste.
+No wonder many of us are packing on the pounds.

 Like many, I've gained weight since passing age 40 as my body slows down and appetite doesn't.
 I like food and have struggled with weight for most of my life.
 But now the stakes are higher.